Distilling HF and HCl

 First of all, no students are allowed to do any of this, faculty only.
-It’s not especially difficult or dangerous if you know what you’re doing and pay attention, but you really need to know what you’re doing.
+It’s not especially difficult or dangerous if you know what you’re doing and pay attention, but you really need to know what you’re doing and pay attention.
+Think of it like using a table saw, think through each move before you do it.
 Second, wear all necessary safety equipment, including long pants, closed-toe shoes, lab coat, apron, goggles, face shield, and HF-resistant gloves.
 No fooling around here.
 Third, be sure you know about the hazards of HF, what to do if you get some on you, also see here, and check to make sure you know where the HF spill and emergency materials are in the room.

 For HF we usually distill reagent grade 50% solutions, and that is good enough for most of our purposes.
 If not, try starting with trace metal grade.
 For HCl you should only distill trace metal grade ~37% solutions, otherwise there will be too many volatile chlorides that carry over during distillation.
-Tin is the worst, usually.
+Tin is usually the worst.

 Unless otherwise specified, the deionized water described here is from the 18 MΩ deionized water system found in the ICP-MS prep hood (southwestern-most).